Key Takeaways

 The Hartford

-Ranking second is The Hartford, with top marks for affordability and coverage options that suit growing businesses.
-Healthcare and education operations save the most (31%), while financial services, marketing and arts businesses save 17% to 20%.
-It ranks well for both policy management and claims handling, with Trustpilot and Google reviewers noting fair settlements and responsive support when issues arise.
-Users also frequently mention reaching knowledgeable representatives quickly for endorsement changes or billing questions.
-Its buying process ranks lower since The Hartford requires more upfront information for quotes and often involves agent interaction, which slows the path to binding.
+The Hartford ranks second, with top marks for affordability and coverage options that suit growing businesses.
+Health care and education operations see the biggest savings at 31%, while financial services, marketing and arts businesses save 17% to 20%.
+It scores well for both policy management and claims handling, with Trustpilot and Google reviewers pointing to fair settlements and responsive support.
+Customers also frequently mention reaching knowledgeable representatives quickly for endorsement changes or billing questions.
+The buying process is a weak spot: The Hartford requires more upfront information for quotes and usually involves agent interaction, which slows the path to binding.

-Businesses comfortable investing time during purchase get broader coverage: sublimits for rented premises reach $1 million and endorsements include EPLI, liquor liability and industry-specific packages for contractors and healthcare providers.
-Growing Mississippi businesses with five to 49 employees see the strongest overall value, as The Hartford ranks first for affordability in those employee bands.
+Businesses comfortable investing time during purchase get broader coverage: sublimits for rented premises reach $1 million and endorsements include EPLI, liquor liability and industry-specific packages for contractors and health care providers.
+Growing Mississippi businesses with five to 49 employees get the best overall value, as The Hartford ranks first for affordability in those employee bands.

 Where The Hartford performs best: